A Quick Little Post, About Cleveland, Uncategorized

 Standard

-So, until we all do it again next year, Happy Easter from Mad Man On A Great Lake.
+Happy Easter From Mad Man On A Great Lake.

 Photographs by James Valentino.